Viral phenomenon: Internet memes

-Types of viral phenomena
+Types

 Viral videos

 Viral videos are among the most common type of viral phenomena.
 A viral video is any clip of animation or film that is spread rapidly through online sharing.
 Viral videos can receive millions of views as they are shared on social media sites, reposted to blogs, sent in emails and so on.
 When a video goes viral it has become very popular.
 Its exposure on the Internet grows exponentially as more and more people discover it and share it with others.
 An article or an image can also become viral.

 The classification is probably assigned more as a result of intensive activity and the rate of growth among users in a relatively short amount of time than of simply how many hits something receives.
 Most viral videos contain humor and fall into broad categories: